chef-boneyard/habitat/README.md

 - `install_url`: URL to the install script, default is from the [habitat repo](https://raw.githubusercontent.com/habitat-sh/habitat/master/components/hab/install.sh)
 - `depot_url`: Optional URL to an alternate Depot (defaults to the public Depot)
-- `version`: The version of habitat to install (defaults to latest)
+- `version`: The version of habitat to install (defaults to `0.33.2`, see Requirements/Habitat above)
 - `channel`: The release channel to install from (defaults to `stable`)

 #### Examples